- What is an expense claim?

 For example, let's say you attend a conference in another state.
 At the end of the trip, you file an expense report that includes expense claims for your airfare, hotel, meals, and any other business-related expenses.

-What expenses qualify for reimbursement
+What expenses qualify for reimbursement?

 When employees pay for business expenses with their own money, these are known as out-of-pocket expenses.
 An example is using your credit card to pay for airfare for a business trip or buying office supplies with cash.

 Travel, business meals and entertainment, and office supplies are common reimbursable expense categories.
 However, not all expenses qualify for reimbursement.
-You need a clear, comprehensive expense policy to establish expectations and limits for your team.
+You need a clear, detailed expense policy to establish expectations and limits for your team.

-Common categories of reimbursable expenses
+Common reimbursable expenses

 Examples of common expense claims include: